To learn about COVID-19: Science behind vaccination development. For weekly updates with statistics and the latest news, click here.

 Wednesday, March 18, 2020, through Wednesday, March 25, 2020

 It may not be apparent in what I have written about so far, but for all intents and purposes, Linda and I were in quarantine due to the COVID-19 virus.
-After my school function on Friday 13th, we began a process of isolation.
+After my school function on Friday the 13th, we began a process of isolation.
 Linda in her sister’s home, and me in the cottage on my sister’s farm.
 We made significant efforts to stay away from people, and in both cases, only interacted with our immediate families.
 We clearly understood that being back home, we would need to begin a fourteen-day isolation process all over again.

 Before setting off on this vacation, we had several family and friends that we wanted to meet, and in some situations, stay over and visit for a day or two.
 None of that happened.
 After I wrote my blog about Montagu, I discovered additional sites that I should visit and expand the blog.
 That, too, did not occur.
 The sad reality is that after our long trip on three aircraft and four large airports teaming with people, we had no assurance that we had not contracted the virus or were carriers that could affect other people.
 The responsible action was to practice social distancing.
-I am fortunate that I have visited South Africa on numerous occasions, and escaping the cold of Wisconsin for the warmth and sunshine of South Africa, could have been an even more enjoyable experience.
+I am fortunate that I have visited South Africa on numerous occasions and escaping the cold of Wisconsin for the warmth and sunshine of South Africa, could have been an even more enjoyable experience.

 Arriving back home after three weeks in South Africa was a shock to be in a different world in terms of the reality of the Coronavirus, COVID-19.
 We received email, text, and telephone discussions from local families, friends, and neighbors about the prevailing practice.
 In one situation, we even had a face-to-face conversation with a friend, three meters/ten feet apart.

 Locally in Wisconsin, people still shop.
 Let me use grocery stores as an example.
 Seniors typically buy early morning, return home, shower, and launder all the clothing worn to the store.
-Some purchase groceries and have goods delivered to your door.
-If it is more urgent, people will order and pick up at the supermarkets with purchases brought to your vehicle.
-In all cases, the bags or boxes are left at the entrance door on returning home, groceries are removed and sterilized, and packaging trashed.
-Naturally, the next step is washing and disinfecting your hands, finally packing the groceries away.
+Some purchase groceries and have goods delivered to their door.
+If it is more urgent, people will order and pick you up at the supermarkets with purchases brought to your vehicle.
+In all cases, the bags or boxes are left at the entrance door on returning home, groceries are removed and sterilized, and the packaging is trashed.
+Naturally, the next step is washing and disinfecting your hands, and finally packing the groceries away.

 To put it mildly, when we arrived at the Milwaukee airport, it was like a ghost town.
 There was virtually no one there; all the shops were closed.
 Our state governor, Tony Evers, has declared all non-essential workers to stay home.
 On the drive from the airport to our condo, I could not believe how light the traffic was.
 One nearby church had 80 attend a service, afterward, ten tested positive for COVID-19, and 43 are sick.

 Our strategy to stem the virus was to launder everything that we journeyed with, including all clean clothing.
 All suitcases got wiped down and sterilized.
 We even washed our shoes.
-Our children stocked our home with food that should see us through for the next four weeks at a minimum.
+Our children stocked our home with food that should see us through the next four weeks at a minimum.

 Social distancing is a reality.
 People are staying at home and avoiding contact with others.
 If you go for a walk and someone is on the pavement on your side of the road, you cross the street so as not to make close contact.
 When we went through the security at the airport in Newark, they had an officer continually crying out, “stay at least six feet apart.”